What we need to do

 You should consider health issues not only in relation to the application to provide care, but also to the specific type of care they're applying for — use the lens appropriate for this application.

-For example, the health implications may be different for someone applying to provide permanent care for a tamaiti than for someone applying to provide transitional or respite care.
+For example, the health implications may be different for someone applying to provide permanent care for a tamaiti than for someone applying to provide short-term care (was known as transitional care) or respite care.

 Considering the whole application